RetroDECK/ES-DE/THEMES.md

     - `w 0` - automatically wrap text so it doesn't go beyond `w` (expanding vertically).
     - `w h` - works like a "text box."
 If `h` is non-zero and `h` <= `fontSize` (implying it should be a single line of text), text that goes beyond `w` will be truncated with an elipses (...).
 * `origin` - type: NORMALIZED_PAIR.
     - Where on the component `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the component exactly in the middle of the screen.
-If the "POSITION" and "SIZE" attributes are themable, "ORIGIN" is implied.
+If the "POSITION" and "SIZE" attributes are themeable, "ORIGIN" is implied.
 * `rotation` - type: FLOAT.
     - angle in degrees that the text should be rotated.
 Positive values will rotate clockwise, negative values will rotate counterclockwise.
 * `rotationOrigin` - type: NORMALIZED_PAIR.